 Just outside the town of Yaguate, 45 minutes away from Santo Domingo, you’ll find the El Conte de Mana crag.
 Your eyes will lay on an impressive canyon filled with fantastic climbing.
 The main sectors are Big Wall Mana, Jurassic Park, La Cueva, Corazon Valiente, and Sector Ferretero.
 If you fancy some bouldering, embrace a 90 minutes drive from the capital and hop off in the town of Los Cacaos.
 Here, locals are developing a bouldering area from a dried-up riverbed named Muchas Aguas.

 It's nor the wildest or most adventurous climbing area around, but if you happen to be in Santo Domingo, Parque Mirador Sur turns out to be pretty handy © Rudolf Scheidig Rosa

 Not in the mood for an adventure?
 Well, you can climb within Santo Domingo, Dominican Republic’s capital.
 The Parque Mirador Sur is a city park that offers some enjoyable cliffs, boulders, sport, and top-rope routes for beginner climbers.
 It may not be the wildest climbing area you’ll ever see, but it offers climbing on natural rock at a stone’s throw from the city center.

 Thanks for reading!
-The article is not over and we'll be updating it during the upcoming weeks, working closely the local community Climbers of the Dominican Republic.
-This collaboration is part of Mapo Tapo's "Trust the Locals", a column designed in collaboration with local climbers and climbing developers worldwide.
-Together, we aim to inspire people to discover new climbing destinations through responsible tourism.
+This article is part of Mapo Tapo's column "Trust the Locals," designed in collaboration with local climbers and climbing developers worldwide.
+We aim to inspire people to discover new climbing destinations through responsible tourism.